Dwayne Johnson is surrounded by so many ladies!

 When asked about what he knows now as a dad compared to when he was younger (Johnson also has a 16-year-old daughter Simone Johnson from a previous marriage), the movie man said he has learned that he can have it all.

-The Baywatch star said that now understands that, "It can all work together at the same time seamlessly in terms of your work and your career and your family.
+The Baywatch star said that he now understands, "It can all work together at the same time seamlessly in terms of your work and your career and your family.
 One doesn't have to be sacrificed for the other."
 The soon-to-be father-of-three added, "So many fall into that pitfall.
 I fell into the pitfall."

 His Jumanji co-star Jack Black also hit up the ceremony, as did Hollywood Chamber of Commerce's Chairman of the Board Jeff Zarrinnam, Councilmember Mitch O’Farrell and Leron Gubler, the president of the Hollywood Chamber of Commerce.
 The Chairman of Sony Entertainment’s Motion Pictures Group Tom Rothman also stopped by to support the star.